 Studies have shown that the first treatment you receive for cancer is by far the most important.
 On average, leukemia cancer patients who begin their treatment at Seattle Cancer Care Alliance (SCCA) have better survival rates than those who started treatment elsewhere.

 SCCA patients diagnosed with chronic myeloid leukemia (CML) receive state-of-the-art care from a team of specialists who focus on treating blood cancers.

 SCCA was formed, in part, to bring promising new treatments to patients faster.
-For CML patients, this means more treatment options than they might find elsewhere, including the chance to participate in one or more of the 50 ongoing leukemia clinical studies conducted at SCCA and its parent organizations, Fred Hutchinson Cancer Research Center and UW Medicine.
+For CML patients, this means more treatment options than they might find elsewhere, including the chance to participate in one or more of the 50 ongoing leukemia clinical studies conducted at SCCA and its parent organizations, the Hutch and UW Medicine.